r-xue/pipeline/doc/VLASS-SE-CUBE-Imaging-Workflow.md

 * CASA/tclean is run in the nterms=1 mode, and a Stokes IQUV cube is generated in a single tclean call.
 * tclean input mask (iter1/iter2 from QL/combined mask of SE), are copied as *.iter1/2.cleanmask for each target.
 * Only *.cleanmask/.image/.residual are preserved for iter1/iter2 to reduce storage I/O and disk space usage.
-* If imaging fails on one target, the weblog will still present the succeed targets and show the failed target(s) in the top error message banner.
+* If imaging fails on one target, the weblog will still present the successful targets and show the failed one(s) in the top error message banner.
 * The weblog uses the VLASS-cube-specific template, which has a grid layout with four Stokes planes in columns and different imaging targets in rows.
 * The tclean summary plot shows the peak residual model flux of each Stokes planes.
 * A workaround for CAS-13401 is implemented: the beam information is missing in residual/restored image from CASA/tclean when Stokes='IQUV'.